-Microbes are widely used in large-scale industrial processes, not only in the production of a variety of metabolites, such as ethanol, butanol, lactic acid and riboflavin, but also in the biotransformation of several chemicals to facilitate the reduction of environmental pollution.
+Microbes, or microscopic organisms, are widely used in large-scale industrial processes.
+They are crucial for the production of a variety of metabolites, such as ethanol, butanol, lactic acid and riboflavin, as well as the transformation of chemicals that help to reduce environmental pollution.
 For instance, microbes can be used to create biofertilizers or to reduce metal pollutants.
-Finally, microbes can be used to produce certain non-microbial products, such as insulin.
+Microbes can also be used to produce certain non-microbial products, such as the diabetes medication insulin.

 The ethanol that microbes produce is widely used as a solvent, extractant and antifreeze.
-As well, it forms the base for many dyes, lubricants, detergents, pesticides, resins, explosives, plasticizers and synthetic fibers.
+In addition, it forms the base for many dyes, lubricants, detergents, pesticides, resins, explosives, plasticizers and synthetic fibers.
 N-butanol, also produced by microbes, is useful in the manufacturing of plasticizers, brake fluids, extractants and petrol additives.
-Glycerol is widely used in both medicines and the food industry, while mannitol is used in research and butanol is used as a solvent and in explosives.
+Glycerol is widely used in both medicines and the food industry, while mannitol is used in research and butanol is used both as a solvent and in explosives.

 Metal Leaching and Protection

 Many bacteria thrive by reducing Fe (III), ferric iron, to Fe (II), ferrous iron, and Mn (VI) to Mn (II).
-Thus, certain bacteria can be used to leach Fe(III) and Mn(VI) metals from some soils and sediments and to form a range of reduced materials, which can include magnetite, siderite and rhodochorsite.
-This ability can result in a change in sediment structure, the potential to control water flow in aquifiers, and the potential of producing biomaterials of commercial value, such as magnetite.
+Thus, these kinds of microbes can be used to leach Fe(III) and Mn(VI) metals from some soils and sediments in order to form a range of materials, such as magnetite, siderite and rhodochrosite.
+This process, which is called bioleaching, can change sediment structure, as well as create the potential to control water flow in aquifers and produce biomaterials of commercial value, such as magnetite.

-Bio-fertilizers consist of living, microbial inoculants that are added to the soil and are known to increase plant growth by providing plants with increased amounts of nutrients.
-Commonly used bio-fertilizers include phosphate-solubilizing nitrants, which solubilize bound phosphates and make them available to plants, resulting in improved growth and yield.
-Mycorrhizae, referring to fungi associated with plant roots, is often critical to adequate nutrient uptake and plant survival in natural ecosystems.
-Azopirrilum bacteria stimulate plant growth through nitrogen fixation and production of growth substances.
+Bio-fertilizers consist of living microorganisms that are added to the soil to increase plant growth by providing plants with increased amounts of nutrients.
+Commonly used bio-fertilizers include phosphate-solubilizers, which make phosphates available to plants, resulting in improved growth and crop yield.
+Mycorrhizae, fungi associated with plant roots, are often critical to adequate nutrient uptake and plant survival in natural ecosystems.
+Azospirillum bacteria stimulate plant growth through a process called nitrogen fixing.